absabry/instragram/README.md

 ![alt tag](https://github.com/absabry/mongodb/blob/master/images/options.png)

 ## Results
 When you query the database using the filter form or the pre-defined queries, in either users view or results view, you would see the results in the same page in a good looking table.
+This table have the ability to sort the result by fields and search for elements.
+It's sorted by default based of the first field.
 Here's an example of utilisation :
 The filter form
 ![alt tag](https://github.com/absabry/instragram/blob/master/images/pre-result.PNG)